GitHub GitHub

 Serving Static Files

-LiteNode includes a powerful static asset loader that automatically serves files from a designated directory.
-The loader includes intelligent caching, file watching, and automatic content-type detection.
+LiteNode automatically serves files from a designated static directory with intelligent caching, file watching, and content-type detection.

 Default Directory